avstack-lab/avstack-docs/docs/index.md

 ![AVstack full diagram](./images/avstack-full-diagram.png "AVstack full diagram") -->

 This serves as the authoritative spot for documentation of [AVstack][avstack-lab].
-When we say AVstack, we refer to the family of libraries including (but not limited to) [avstack-core][avstack-core], [avstack-api][avstack-api], and the [carla-sandbox][carla-sandbox].
+When we say AVstack, we refer to the family of libraries including (but not limited to) [avstack-core][avstack-core], [avstack-api][avstack-api], the [avdev-sandbox][avdev-sandbox], and the [carla-sandbox][carla-sandbox].
 Many important AVstack projects are documented in the library documentation dropdown.
 More importantly, this site collates the all-important how-to guides for getting started with AVstack.

 **NOTE:** the documentation is under vigorous construction.